10 Timeless Budget-Friendly 4th of July Decorating Ideas

 6. Style a Festive Tablescape

 If you’re hosting, the table is the perfect place to add red, white, and blue seasonal touches.
-From swapping kitchen linens to styling napkins and arranging tabletop florals, focusing on setting a festive 4th of July table is well worth the effort.
+From swapping kitchen linens to styling gingham napkins and arranging tabletop florals, focusing on setting a festive 4th of July table is always worth the effort.
+Check out my recent post on how to set a summer table for outdoor entertaining.

 Do you have any coffee table books that include festive 4th of July imagery?
 Ralph Lauren’s A Way of Living continues to be my favorite and it features an Americana section.
-Open books are an excellent way to style a seasonal coffee table- based on the content within (swipe right to see more from this book).
+Open books are an excellent way to style a seasonal coffee table- based on the content within.
 Alternatively, you can also style red, white, and blue books or spines on the coffee table or built-in for an impactful and colorful aesthetic.
-Check out the best interior design books for timeless home inspiration, here.
+Check out the best interior design books for timeless home inspiration here.

 Swapping textiles seasonally is another effective way to decorate for holidays.
 I styled a woven American flag pillow on our balcony sofa, and also added striped navy bolsters to our swivel chairs in the living room.
 Subtle touches go a long way!